Prof. Dr Angelo Di Bernardo (Curriculum Vitae)

 10. A. Di Bernardo, S. Diesch, Y. Gu, J. Linder, E. Scheer, M.G.
 Blamire, J.W.A.
 Robinson.
 Signature of magnetic-dependent gapless odd frequency states at superconductor/ferromagnet interfaces, Nature Communications 6, 8053 (2015).
 DOI: https://doi.org/10.1038/ncomms9053

-• Has given about 50 talks to date (May 2023) at international seminars, workshops, or conferences, more than 40 of which on invitation (5 on average in the last 3 years).
+• Has given more than 50 talks to date (March 2024) at international seminars, workshops, or conferences, of which 47 on invitation (5 on average in the last 3 years).
 Full list of talks available hereA selection of 10 recent invited talks/invited lectures is reported below:

 1. 776.
 WE-Heraeus Seminar, Bad Honnef, Germany (4th-6th Jan.
 2023).